developersteve/Telstra-Messaging-Inspirobot-MMS/README.md

 # Using the Telstra Messaging API in NodeJS to send a MMS image generated from [Inspirobot.me](https://inspirobot.me)

-This is an example of the Telstra Messaging API using plain PHP to send a SMS.

-This code uses the [NodeJS SDK](https://github.com/telstra/MessagingAPI-SDK-node)
+This code uses the [NodeJS SDK](https://github.com/telstra/MessagingAPI-SDK-node) to send a MMS via [Dev.Telstra.com](https://dev.telstra.com) API's with totally random images from [Inspirobot.me](https://inspirobot.me)

 ## Technology